-Carrington Avenue is named for Lord Carrington, a former Governor of NSW.
+The subdivision created a street, Carrington Avenue, which was named after Lord Carrington, a former Governor of NSW.

 Historic properties